1.3 Basic Instrument Operations

 The details of acquiring objects with COS are described in Chapter 8 of the COS Instrument Handbook.
 In brief, the COS flight software1 provides several methods for acquiring and centering a target in the aperture in both imaging and dispersed light modes.
 The simplest and fastest method uses the

-IMAGE command to obtain a direct NUV image of the target field and then moves the telescope so that the aperture is at the centroid of the measured light.
+IMAGE command to obtain a direct NUV image of the target field, and then moves the telescope so that the aperture is at the centroid of the measured light.
 This is the preferred method, but the target coordinates must be accurate enough to ensure that it falls within the aperture after the initial pointing of the telescope such that centering algorithms can be used.
-With less accurate coordinates, a spiral search (
+If high-accuracy coordinates were not available, a spiral search (

-SEARCH) should be performed with either detector prior to other acquisition methods to ensure the target will fall within the aperture.
+SEARCH) would be performed with either detector prior to other acquisition methods to ensure the target will fall within the aperture.
 The other COS acquisition methods (

-PEAKD) use dispersed light from the target, and can also be performed with either detector.
+PEAKD) use dispersed light from the target, and could also be performed with either detector.

 1.3.2 Routine Wavecals

 Routine wavelength calibration exposures, or wavecals, are needed by the COS calibration pipeline, calcos, to compensate for the effects of OSM drifts.
 All wavelength calibration exposures are taken in

 TIME-TAG mode.
 They may be obtained in either the